 You can charge the Airbnb to your Capital One Venture Rewards card and then use the purchase eraser to give yourself a statement credit (must be done within 90 days of making the transaction).
 You can use the purchase eraser to remove the full charge or use a select number of miles to remove just part of the charge.

 - Earn 50,000 miles after spending $3,000 on purchases within the first 3 months of card membership ($500 towards travel)

 - Earn 2X miles per dollar on every purchase.
 There is no cap to the number of miles you can earn each year.

-- Free Global Entry or TSA PreCheck
+- Up to a $100 credit for Global Entry or TSA PreCheck

 - Fly on any airline or stay in any hotel with no blackout dates